(Updated, July, 2023.)

 I am very grateful to those of you who support SurvivalBlog.
 In addition to cash-paid subscriptions, many of you also lend your support in intangible ways—such as by sending articles that end up in our bi-monthly writing contest.
 (If I had to pay freelance writers for all of those articles, then the blog’s annual expenses would vastly increase!)
 So, for that too, I am very grateful.

 Another way that you can help — even if you are on a limited budget and cannot afford to subscribe — is by sending book, movie, and tool suggestions.
 Please e-mail me your suggestions for books and quality tools — preferably made in the United States and Canada, along with specific links to sellers OTHER THAN Amazon.
 Thanks!
 Please do not send suggestions for products that are made in mainland China or other totalitarian countries.

 UPDATE: Please order your books, DVDs, BluRay discs, and music from BooksAMillion.com (BAM).
 We are now a BAM Affiliate.
 Your orders from BAM will earn commissions to help support SurvivalBlog.

 I have always lived by faith.
 I put my trust in God.
 I am confident that even though I’m divorcing myself from the Tech Overlords of Amazon, that God will provide.

 I will do my best not to pester you about this.
 I don’t want to become a PBS-style beggar.
 I’ve posted a new Starve The Amazon Beast banner ad over in the right-hand column.
-Initially, that ad will be linked to this article.
+I’ll leave that ad will be linked to this article.

 Again, my sincere thanks! – JWR